 Appointment of Auditor and Public Officer

 If a company is a public company, it must appoint an auditor within one month of incorporation.
 It must also formally record the appointment.
-Similarly, every company needs a public officer to comply with its tax obligations.
+Similarly, every company requires a public officer to fulfil its tax obligations.
 The company needs to appoint a public officer within three months of incorporation and formally record the appointment.

 Registers